frappe/books_docs/docs/inventory/settings.md

 Checking this will allow you to set barcodes on items.
 It will also display a barcode input in forms (such as Sales Invoice and Shipment) where items are entered.

+### Enable Batches

+Checking this will allow the usage of Batches.
+Items will have a Has Batch option if the item is being tracked.
+It will also enable the Batch entry type which can be navigated to by using the Quick Search.

+### Enable UOM Conversion

+Checking this will allow setting multiple UOMs for an Items.
+Then when making a entry that involves the Item, one of the other UOMs can be selected to mention its quantity.